sritampatnaik/Magic-Portal/README.md

 1. **Create a Room**: Users create a shareable room with a unique URL
 2. **Join with Avatar**: Select an avatar and name to enter the room
-3. **Enable Magic Mode**: Activate hand gesture and voice control
-4. **Draw & Collaborate**:
-   - Use hand gestures to draw and erase
-   - Voice commands to customize colors and brush size
-   - Select areas with the Victory gesture to generate AI artwork
+3. **Pick a Tool**: Use the Select, Pencil, or Eraser buttons in the top toolbar
+4. **Optional Voice Mode**: Toggle the Mic button to issue spoken commands for colors, brush sizes, or AI prompts
 5. **Real-time Sync**: All actions are broadcast to other users in the room via Supabase Realtime

 ## How to Set It Up